The Ultimate Patagonian Experience:

 12 Days - February 9 - 20

-Join Spirit of the West for a trip to incredible Coastal Patagonia!
+Join Spirit of the West Adventures for a trip to incredible Coastal Patagonia!
 This tour allows you to experience Spirit of the West Adventures quality while exploring the beautiful outer islands of southern Chile.
 We will experience the best of what Chile has to offer in a mothership style sea kayaking tour: wine, whales, wildlife and wilderness paired with sea kayaking in one of the most stunning places on earth, all from the comfort and convenience of our personal expedition ship.

 Guest reviews from Patagonia tours